Chicago Conference on Bible-Based LGBTQ Inclusion

 Since 2014, The Reformation Project has welcomed more than 1,500 people to our conferences on LGBTQ inclusion across the country.
-This year, we're thrilled to announce that our annual conference will be held in Chicago from October 26-28—and you're invited!
+This year, our annual conference will be held in Chicago from October 26-28—and you're invited!

-The conference will take place at the beautiful Fourth Presbyterian Church in the heart of downtown Chicago.
-Running from Thursday through Saturday evening, it is an ideal opportunity for anyone seeking to enhance their advocacy for LGBTQ inclusion in the church.
-Here's what to expect if you attend:
+At Fourth Presbyterian Church in the heart of downtown Chicago, it is an ideal opportunity to enhance your advocacy for LGBTQ inclusion in the church.
+Here's what to expect:

 - First-rate teaching from leading biblical scholars and theologians to help you learn how to talk about the Bible and LGBTQ inclusion with non-affirming Christians;

-- Inspiring keynote addresses and workshops from LGBTQ Christians and allies who are at the forefront of this movement in the church
+- Inspiring keynotes and workshops from LGBTQ Christians and allies at the forefront of this movement;

-- An intersectional approach to LGBTQ inclusion, centering the voices of marginalized people within the LGBTQ Christian community and working to ensure our advocacy is for everyone in our community, including people of color, women, and transgender people.
+- Intersectional approach centering the marginalized within LGBTQ Christian communities, including people of color, women, and transgender people;

 - Worship, community, and new friendships with attendees from across the United States and the world who are also passionate about advancing LGBTQ inclusion in the church.

 The Reformation Project's Academy for Racial Justice is a daylong program on Thursday, October 26, designed to meet people wherever they are at in their racial justice journey.
-Those who are newer to conversations about ethnic identity and systemic oppression will be encouraged in their next steps, and those who have been working on this for decades will be celebrated in their wisdom and expertise.
 The Academy will combine biblical teaching, interactive simulations, and significant cross-cultural dialogue around the intersection of racial and LGBTQ justice.